 Also, they don’t have much soil surrounding them to help retain moisture.
 These two factors make it difficult for a plant to hold water for any amount of time.

-A water irrigation system is a great way to water a vertical garden which is on a wall such as a pocket garden.
+A water irrigation system is a great way to water a vertical garden that is on a wall such as a pocket garden.

 6. Fertilizer Will be Needed

-Plants who grow in a vertical garden can’t pull nutrients from the ground around it because it’s not planted in the ground.
+Plants that grow in a vertical garden can’t pull nutrients from the ground around it because it’s not planted in the ground.